Ohio football coach says he was forced to resign after ‘Nazi’ play call

 Read the full statement below:

-The Ohio High School Athletic Association appeared to back Brooklyn City Schools’ decision to break with McFarland in a statement released to FOX 8 News on Tuesday.
+The Ohio High School Athletic Association appeared to back Brooklyn City Schools’ decision to break with McFarland in a statement released on Tuesday.

 “The OHSAA expects that the school will not have any similar issues moving forward, as offensive language has no place in sports at any level and goes against the values of sportsmanship, respect and education-based athletics,” it reads.